bpucker/MGSE/README.md

-  --threads            INT       Samtools sort threads [4] --plot               BOOLEAN   Activate or deactivate generation of figures via matplotlib[FALSE] --black_list_factor  FLOAT     Black list factor for blacklisting of contigs with high coverage values [1.5] --blackoff           BOOLEAN   Deactivate the black listing of contigs with high coverage values [FALSE] --gzip                         Search for files "*cov.gz" in --cov if this is a directory --gzip_fq                      Specify this flag if the FASTQ file(s) are compressed --bam_is_sorted                Do not sort BAM file
+  --threads            INT       Samtools sort threads [4] --plot               BOOLEAN   Activate or deactivate generation of figures via matplotlib[FALSE] --black_list_factor  FLOAT     Black list factor for blacklisting of contigs with high coverage values [1.5] --ignore             BOOLEAN   Deactivate the black listing of contigs with high coverage values [FALSE] --gzip                         Search for files "*cov.gz" in --cov if this is a directory --gzip_fq                      Specify this flag if the FASTQ file(s) are compressed --bam_is_sorted                Do not sort BAM file